Guidance for students on the use of generative AI

 Think about your privacy

 Always be mindful of the information you share online, including with AI platforms.
 Make sure you don’t share personal, sensitive, or confidential details.
-You can also opt out of data sharing.

 Consider how much text to use

-We think it's reasonable to base the extent to which you can copy and paste from a tool such as ChatGPT on how much is acceptable to copy and paste from a source such as the Manchester Academic Phrasebank, which is widely used in academic circles.
+An AI writing generator might produce phrases that you think would translate well to your writing – but how much of these should you use?
+We think it's reasonable to base the extent to which you can copy and paste from a tool such as Copilot, on how much is acceptable to copy and paste from a source such as the Academic Phrasebank, which is widely used in academic circles.
 This means that you can copy word-for-word, without referencing, sentence fragments that don't contain facts.
-These should be no more than 5-8 words long, and you should aim to use a maximum of 3 of these per 150-word paragraph
+These should be no more than 5-8 words long, and you should limit the amount of these: it is suggested that you use a maximum of 3 of these per 150-word paragraph.

 Get help with planning

-The more information you add to your prompts, the better and more specific the responses you receive will be.
 Rather than asking it for a list of topic ideas, you could provide a list of topics that you plan to cover and ask it for feedback or further suggestions.

 Ask for feedback

 You can also ask GenAI for feedback on what you've written, and the more specific you can be the better.
-For example, you could give it a section of your writing and ask questions such as:
+For example, you could give Copilot a section of your writing and ask questions such as:

 • ‘I often get feedback on XXX, what feedback on XXX would you give me for this piece of writing?’